 make a one-time donation via Paypal

-Sustainable BBQs.
-It goes without saying that disposable bbq sets are a no-no if you’re trying to be sustainable so if you’re going to invest in a reusable bbq set-up, what is more sustainable?
+It goes without saying that single-use disposable bbq sets are not sustainable, so better to invest in a reusable one.
+But what type is more sustainable?
 The debate about whether to cook with gas or charcoal is as old as Methuselah.
-Charcoal enthusiastic can’t imagine cooking with anything else and gas barbeques see their choice as far superior, but which is more more eco friendly?
+Charcoal enthusiastic can’t imagine cooking with anything else and gas barbeques see their choice as far superior, but which is more more eco friendly; gas or charcoal?

 In a 2009 study conducted by Eric Johnson, an environmental consultant based in Switzerland, found that the grilling footprint of charcoal to be almost three times as large as that for LPG, with charcoal producing 6.7 kg of CO2 per grilling session, and LPG producing only 2.3 kg.